-- Proposed site is completely transformed with no natural vegetation cover present (only kikuyu grass); - Site not located within a CBA or ESA; - Located on an existing agricultural property, and electricity to the site will be obtained from the municipality.
-A transformer located close to the proposed site. - There is an existing access road towards the proposed site, thus no need to construct a new road; - Site located on a flat surface area: - Proposed site is located adjacent to an existing building and sports field; and - The proposed site is not located within 32m of any watercourse or artificial wetlands.
+- Proposed site is completely transformed with no natural vegetation cover present (only kikuyu grass); - Site not located within a CBA or ESA; - Located on an existing agricultural property, and electricity to the site will be obtained from Eskom. - There is an existing access road towards the proposed site, thus no need to construct a new road; - Site located on a flat surface area; - Proposed site is located adjacent to some tall trees; and - The proposed site is not located within a watercourse or artificial wetland.